nasaslvt/project-owl/README.md

 ## Documentation

-The BeagleBone Black Wireless is running the [Debian 10.3 2020-04-06 4GB eMMC IoT firmware](https://debian.beagleboard.org/images/bone-eMMC-flasher-debian-10.3-iot-armhf-2020-04-06-4gb.img.xz).
+The BeagleBone Black Wireless (BBB) is running the [Debian 10.3 2020-04-06 4GB eMMC IoT firmware](https://debian.beagleboard.org/images/bone-eMMC-flasher-debian-10.3-iot-armhf-2020-04-06-4gb.img.xz).
 This firmware is a Debian Buster IoT (without graphical desktop) image specifically designed for flashing the on-board eMMC memory of the BeagleBone via a microSD card.

+The BBB is hosting a wireless access point with the SSID "owl".
+The network has a DHCP range of 192.168.8.50 to 192.168.8.150 and a listen address of 192.168.8.1.
+The ESP32-Cam is configured to connect to this network on startup with a static ip address of 192.168.8.10.

 Schematics were created with KiCad and follow the \<version>.\<subversion> naming convention.
 Block diagrams were created with DigiKey's online [SchemeIt tool](https://www.digikey.com/schemeit/project/project-owl-26cf1e4f4a01456586e33678977ee045).

 ## Configuration
-### BeagleBone Black Coldstart
+### BeagleBone Black Wireless

 #### Flashing Firmware